aboutcode-org/univers/README.rst

 SPDX-License-Identifier: Apache-2.0 AND BSD-3-Clause AND MIT

-This software is licensed under a mix of origin each using their own license.
+This software combines several origins each with their own license.
-All these licenses apply as the code as been refactored and remixed significantly.
+All these licenses apply as all original files have been refactored and remixed significantly.

 - Copyright nexB Inc. and others.
 - Copyright (c) 2018 Peter Odding.